Nunnunarvu: Critical reception

 Dinamalar review quoted that the concept of telepathy in "Nunnunarvu" movie is new to Tamil cinema and that the movie is different and fast-paced.
 Mathivanan Sakthivel has perfectly fit the character of Chandru in the film.
 The scenes where the Chandru and Charu characters connect for the first time through telepathy and scenes where both feel the feelings of each other are interesting scenes in the film.
 The editing by Suresh Urs is fault less and the cinematography is good.
 The villain characters played by Dinesh and Thiri and the character Anitha are good.
 The melody songs composed by Mayu Ganehsan are pleasing.
-The scenes where the Charu character is abducted doesn't look new and these type of scenes are common in Tamil cinema.
+The scenes where the Charu character is abducted doesn't look new and these types of scenes are common in Tamil cinema.
 In summary the film "Nunnunarvu"is new concept to Tamil cinema.

 Maalai Malar quoted that Nunnuarvu's concept of telepathy is excellent.
 While the director has chosen a story that is suitable for many artists, more attention could have been given to the casting for this film.
 Mathivanan Sakthivel has improved his acting from his first film Maha Maha.
 While artists doesn't look like professional actors, they have done a good job.
 Mayu Ganeshan's songs are ok to hear and background score needs improving.

 "NETTV4u" mentioned that the concept of the movie was engaging and different.
 The film did not have unnecessary sequences.
 The film has couple of flaws but welcomes the movie for its fresh concept.
 "The Times of India - Samayam" referred the film as having a fresh concept with Mathivanan Sakthivel, and Indira acting matched the role.
 "IFlicks" mentioned that the story of the film is unique but lacks effective casting.